ferzac/search_app_stantect/README.md

 ```

 # Load data
-* To load the data to the collection go to *Load Data* table
+* To load the data into the collection.
+Go to *Load Data* tab
-* Click the button to load fake data
+* Click the Load button

 # Screen-Shots Mobile
 ![Mobile](SearchApp_Mobile.png)